eworm-de/routeros-scripts/doc/netwatch-dns.md

 Note that using a name in DoH url may introduce a chicken-and-egg issue!

+Adding a static DNS record has the same result for the url, but always resolves to the same address.

+    /ip/dns/static/add name="dns.nextdns.io" address=199.247.16.158;
+    /tool/netwatch/add comment="doh" host=199.247.16.158;

+Be aware that you have to keep the ip address in sync with real world manually!

 Importing a certificate automatically is possible, at least if available in the repository (see `certs` sub directory).